Running Spark Jobs Serverlessly with Amazon EMR Serverless - Big Data Processing Without Cluster Management

 EMR Serverless Overview

 EMR Serverless is a big data processing service that runs Spark and Hive jobs serverlessly, auto-scaling up to 400 vCPU of worker resources.
 While EMR on EC2 requires configuring instance types, node counts, and Auto Scaling settings, EMR Serverless automatically provisions resources when you simply submit a job.
+Cluster patching and version upgrades are also unnecessary, allowing you to focus operational effort entirely on job development.

 Application Design and Hive Integration